March 1, 2023

 Sacramento, CA plumbing repair

-Summertime is a time for sunshine and warm weather, but it can also bring plumbing problems if you’re unprepared.
+Summer is a time for sunshine and warm weather, but it can also bring plumbing problems if you’re unprepared.
 From clogs and leaks to broken pipes, the hot temps of summer can wreak havoc on your home’s plumbing system.
 Proactively catching any signs of trouble early will help protect your pocketbook from expensive repairs.
-Below are some common summer-related plumbing issues that every homeowner should know so they know what to look for as the temperatures rise.
+Below are some common summer plumbing issues that every homeowner should look out for as the temperatures rise.

 Fixtures like faucets and toilets can wear down during high humidity and intense heat due to metal components’ expansion and contraction.
 This can cause small leaks at the joints that may not be visible immediately but quickly worsen over time.
 These small leaks can, in turn, cause larger, more costly issues if not taken care of.

-It’s best to be proactive in catching these issues so you can fix the them as soon as possible before they become bigger problems.
+It’s best to be proactive and catch these small issues before they worsen.
 You can easily know if you have a leaking faucet just by looking for wetness around the base of the fixture.
 You may also hear water dripping in your walls.
 Another way to catch a small leak is to check your water meter for any changes in the reading.

 Additionally, summertime is usually when kids are home from school, which can dramatically increase water usage.
 This increased toilet flushing can also lead to plumbing issues like cracks due to increased pressure.
 Be proactive and regularly inspect your toilets to avoid costly repairs or replacements.

 During the summer months, water heater problems become more common.
 The intense summer heat can cause stress on the tank and plumbing system, leading to the development of cracks.
-Additionally, heavy hot water usage during this time can strain the system and cause it to fail unexpectedly.
+Additionally, heavy hot water usage during this time can strain the system and cause it to fail out of nowhere.

 Another issue that causes water heater problems during the summer is a lack of insulation.
-To ensure your water heater doesn’t overheat, inspect for any indications of wear and tear on the insulation and replace it if necessary.
+To ensure your water heater doesn’t overheat, watch for wear and tear on the insulation and replace it if necessary.

 The summer heat can lead to several complications with your washing machine.
-Issues like clogged pipes or hoses, broken seals, and rusty hinges can cause system problems and create unnecessary wear and tear on the machine.
+Issues like clogged pipes or hoses, broken seals, and rusty hinges can cause you a headache.
+Worse, they can create unnecessary wear and tear on the machine.

-It’s best to inspect your washing machine for any signs of damage before you start using it during the summer season.
-If you notice any warning signs, such as leaks, odd noises, or excessive vibrations, then it’s time to call in a professional for repairs or replacement.
+It’s best to inspect your washing machine for damage before the summer season.
+Pay close attention to leaks, odd noises, or excessive vibrations.
+If any of these issues occur, it might be time to call in a professional for repairs or replacement.

 Your outdoor plumbing, like sprinklers and hoses, can also give you trouble during the summer.
 The intense summer heat and the surge of water usage can cause underground pipes to break, leading to flooding in your yard or basement.